ddttom/doc2web/docs/prd.md

 - Automatically detect and properly decorate table of contents and index elements
 - Maintain hierarchical list structures with proper nesting and numbering
 - Analyze document structure to identify special sections and formatting patterns
-- **Extract exact numbering formats from DOCX XML structure**
+- Extract exact numbering formats from DOCX XML structure
-- **Resolve actual sequential numbers based on document position**
+- Resolve actual sequential numbers based on document position
-- **Ensure proper DOM serialization to preserve document content**
+- Ensure proper DOM serialization to preserve document content
-- **Implement comprehensive error handling and validation**
+- Implement comprehensive error handling and validation
-- **Provide detailed logging for troubleshooting conversion issues**
+- Provide detailed logging for troubleshooting conversion issues
-- **Extract and calculate document statistics for metadata**
+- Extract and calculate document statistics for metadata
-- **Generate section IDs for direct navigation to numbered headings and paragraphs**
+- Generate section IDs for direct navigation to numbered headings and paragraphs
-- **Implement proper hanging indent behavior for TOC entries and numbered content**
+- Implement proper hanging indent behavior for TOC entries and numbered content
-- **Extract and position header images with fidelity to original DOCX positioning**
+- Extract and position header images with fidelity to original DOCX positioning
-- **Generate compact HTML output with optimized whitespace removal while preserving newlines for improved file size and performance**
+- Generate optimized HTML output with proper formatting
-- **Enhance table presentation with professional styling, semantic structure, and accessibility features**
+- Enhance table presentation with professional styling and accessibility features
-- **Ensure proper bullet point display and indentation from DOCX documents with enhanced CSS specificity**
-- **Ensure proper italic text conversion from DOCX to HTML with comprehensive style mapping and validation**
+- Ensure proper text formatting conversion with comprehensive style mapping
-- **Fix hanging indentation display issues for numbered headings and paragraphs with CSS rule conflict resolution and enhanced specificity**
-- **Remove page numbers from Table of Contents entries for web-appropriate navigation**
+- Remove page numbers from Table of Contents entries for web-appropriate navigation

-#### 3.1.2 Style Preservation
+#### Style Preservation

 - Extract and apply document styles to HTML output
 - Generate CSS from original document styling